scio-labs/inkathon/README.md

 ### 2. Custom Contracts

-To replace the default `Greeter` contract or add another custom one, you need to do the following:
+To replace the default `Greeter` contract or add a new one, you need to do the following:

 - Add a new contract directory under `contracts/src/`
 - Add it as another workspace member to the `contracts/Cargo.toml` file